dsaif401/dsaif401-Mercedes-Benz-Greener-Manufacturing/README.md

 So task is to reduce the time that cars spend on the test bench.
 Others will work with a dataset representing different permutations of features in a Mercedes-Benz car to predict the time it takes to pass testing.
 Optimal algorithms will contribute to faster testing, resulting in lower carbon dioxide emissions without reducing Daimler’s standards.

 # I performed following actions:
-* For any column(s), the variance is equal to zero,is removed.
+* Those column(s), which have variance is equal to zero,is removed.
 * Checked for null and unique values for test and train sets
 * Applied label encoder.
 * Performed dimensionality reduction.